rabbitmq/rabbitmq-website/site/troubleshooting-networking.md

 If the above commands produce no output then no local OS processes listen on the given port.

-The following example uses <code>ss</code> to display listening TCP sockets that use IPv4 and their OS processes:
+The following example uses `ss` to display listening TCP sockets that use IPv4 and their OS processes:

 <pre class="lang-ini">
 sudo ss --tcp -f inet --listening --numeric --processes